Ojas13-git/geekster-dashboard/README.md

 2. **Protected Routes**: Used Next.js middleware to protect the dashboard route and redirect unauthenticated users to the login page.
 3. **State Management**: Managed authentication state using cookies to persist the user's login state across page reloads.
 4. **Styling**: Utilized Tailwind CSS for quick and efficient styling of the components to ensure a responsive design.
-5. **Componentization**: Broke down the dashboard into reusable components such as Navbar, Sidebar, UserProfile, RecentActivities, and Statistics for better code organization and maintainability.
+5. **Componentization**: Broke down the dashboard into reusable components such as Sidebar, Table, Dynamic Columns for better code organization and maintainability.

 ### Challenges